-Question of the Day What is the average value of a random variable that is 2 with probability 0.3, 3 with probability 0.5, and 6 with probability 0.2?
+Question of the Day What is the average value of a random variable that equals 2 with probability 0.3, 3 with probability 0.5, and 6 with probability 0.2?

 Summary For some random variables, when you take the sample average of many independent draws from the same distribution, it converges towards a real number called the mean, average, expectation, or expected value of the random variable.
-When X is discrete with density f_X ,
+When X is discrete with density f_X , the mean is defined to be